Table of Contents

 Can an undescended testicle be prevented or avoided?

-You cannot prevent or avoid an undescended testicle.
+You can’t prevent or avoid an undescended testicle.

 Undescended testicle treatment